nikhils74/PipelineX-AzureBIG-DATA/README.md

 - Centralized, governed storage for raw and curated datasets
 - Optimized transformations and enrichment for advanced analytics
 - Seamless integration with BI tools for **interactive dashboards and data-driven decisions**

----

-📊 This project highlights **practical data engineering skills** in cloud environments, showcasing the ability to design and implement production-ready pipelines for real-world analytics.